FatimaZahra-maker/notegenius/README.md

 ⭐ If you like this project, consider giving it a star on GitHub!
 Built with ❤️ using React, TypeScript and AI.

-docs: update README with deployment and installation guide